moby/moby/hack/PACKAGERS.md

 If possible, your package should be called "docker".
 If that name is already taken, a second choice is "lxc-docker".

+## Official build vs distro build

+The Docker project maintains its own build and release toolchain.
+It is pretty neat and entirely based on Docker (surprise!).
+This toolchain is the canonical way to build Docker, and the only method supported by the development team.
+We encourage you to give it a try, and if the circumstances allow you to use it, we recommend that you do.

+You might not be able to use the official build toolchain - usually because your distribution has a toolchain and packaging policy of its own.
+We get it!
+Your house, your rules.
+The rest of this document should give you the information you need to package Docker your way, without denaturing it in the process.

 ## System build dependencies

 To build docker, you will need the following system dependencies